-Effective communication in an organization will develop the tendencies of teachers to innovate (for instance, Park et al., 2014).
-Park et al. (2014) took note that teachers could and should contribute to making organizations more innovative through their informational behavior related to their work and routine.
-Therefore, an effective organization should have a system for the teachers to participate in the managerial process, where they could help identify creative ways of innovating.
-This research result shows that knowledge sharing within teachers will positively influence innovative behavior and it can be understood in the same pattern.
-Active communication within teachers is the basis to make new ideas and give chances to support and help their colleagues.
-When more teachers share knowledge, then they will be able to do many changes in their job.
+Effective communication in an organization will develop the tendencies of employees to innovate (for instance, Park et al., 2014).
+Park et al. (2014) took note that employees could and should contribute to making organizations more innovative through their informational behavior related to their work and routine.
+Therefore, an effective organization should have a system for the employees to participate in the managerial process, where they could help identify creative ways of innovating.
+This research result shows that knowledge sharing within employees will positively influence innovative behavior and it can be understood in the same pattern.
+Active communication within employees is the basis to make new ideas and give chances to support and help their colleagues.
+When more employees share knowledge, then they will be able to do many changes in their job.

-Finally, the additional analysis in this research shows a full mediation role from knowledge sharing in the relationship between trust and innovative behavior of the teachers.
-To the teachers, although trusting colleagues will not have a direct influence on the innovative behavior of individuals, this study implies that the activity of knowledge sharing resulted from trusting colleagues will become the basis of innovative behavior.
-As a comparison, knowledge sharing has a partial mediation role in the relationship between Selfleaderships and innovative behavior.
+Finally, the additional analysis in this research shows a full mediation role from knowledge sharing in the relationship between trust and innovative behavior of the employees.
+To the employees, although trusting colleagues will not have a direct influence on the innovative behavior of individuals, this study implies that the activity of knowledge sharing resulted from trusting colleagues will become the basis of innovative behavior.
+As a comparison, knowledge sharing has a partial mediation role in the relationship between Self-leaderships and innovative behavior.
 This means that, although Self-leaderships will directly influence innovative behavior, but will not have indirect influence towards the activity of knowledge sharing.